Role of Construction Consultant

 Construction consulting services are coordinated with all parties so everyone can share in the value.

 The consultant typically has decades of on-the-job construction experience coupled with a building systems or an engineering education foundation to offer the client and project team.
 That expertise far exceeds what the average bank inspector can offer.
-As John zumBrunnen, president of zumBrunnen, Inc.-a national construction consulting firm based in Atlanta, GA-explains, “The typical bank inspector cannot offer the level of services that a construction consultant provides.
+As John zumBrunnen, author and partner of zumBrunnen, Inc.-a national construction consulting firm based in Atlanta, GA-explains, “The typical bank inspector cannot offer the level of services that a construction consultant provides.
 As an objective third party and a part of the project team, the construction consultant gains the benefit of having comprehensive first-hand knowledge of the project.
 Generally, the bank inspector is more of an outsider, not invited into these more confidential meetings.”

 “The construction consultant can advise the client and project team about new technologies and approaches to building solutions that even their local contractor may not yet know about.
 As a respected member and neutral party of the project team, the construction consultant can help facilitate the team through rough waters when tempers flare and relationships are tested.
 The construction site should not be a training ground for the inexperienced inspector, financed at the expense of the bank, developer, and investors.
 The borrower and owners, as well as the bank, deserve to receive full value for the services funded.”